Trump says airlines could receive grant details this weekend; sources say around 275 applied

 The Southwest pilots union said it expects to hear next week whether airlines will accept Treasury's proposed grant terms.

-Airlines are eligible for cash equal to the compensation paid to employees from April 1-Sept.
-30, 2019, but Treasury may not pay the full amount of grants those airlines seek because the value of requests it plans to approve exceeded US$25 billion, the sources said.
+Airlines are eligible for cash equal to the compensation paid to employees from Apr 1-Sep 30, 2019, but Treasury may not pay the full amount of grants those airlines seek because the value of requests it plans to approve exceeded US$25 billion, the sources said.

 As talks have gone on, Treasury asked airlines seeking government payroll support to provide additional detailed information on capital structure, liquidity and loyalty programs, people briefed on the matter told Reuters Wednesday.